Skip links

 • Content.
 Software can influence decision-making by determining which information to show to the user.
 For example, a clinical decision support system might filter and highlight critical patient data during emergency situations to assist clinicians in making rapid decisions.
 By selecting which information to display the software can affect the healthcare professional decision.

-The principle “the more, the better” seldom applies in clinical decision-making, where an overload of information can overwhelm the user, leading to poorer decisions compared to when less information is provided.
+Important: Information overload The principle “the more, the better” seldom applies in clinical decision-making, where an overload of information can overwhelm the user, leading to poorer decisions compared to when less information is provided.

-care units might decide the frequency at which updates on vital signs are displayed to healthcare professionals, or it might determine when to issue alerts if a patient’s
+• Timing Software influences data output when it determines when to present the clinical output to the user.
+For example, a patient monitoring system used in intensive care units might decide the frequency at which updates on vital signs are displayed to healthcare professionals, or it might determine when to issue alerts if a patient’s condition changes suddenly.
+By setting these parameters, the software plays a crucial role in how and when interventions are made, directly impacting patient care outcomes.

 • Quality Software can impact (intentionally or unintentionally) the quality of the collected clinical data.
 For example, a software for telemedicine might render images in a way that makes it impossible for healthcare professionals to recognize certain details.
 Alternatively, a software might present the ECG signal in a format that does not allow a doctor to identify anomalous patterns.